Welcome to the Plant Sector Representative Organisation Website

 Part of the development is the production of ‘routes-to-competence’ – a graphic illustration of how competence can be attained and maintained – along with where relevant certification and carding would apply in terms of training and competence measurement recognition.

-The group has now completed Phase 1 of their project and have devised competency frameworks for plant operators of mainstream construction plant and as part of the frameworks development, a public consultation exercise is being launched to ensure that industry requirements are met, allowing those from industry to suggest additions or improvements, or where technical inaccuracies may exist for particular machine types or groups.
+The group has now completed Phase 1 of their project and have devised competency frameworks for plant operators of mainstream construction plant and as part of the frameworks development, a public consultation exercise is underway to ensure that industry requirements are met, allowing those from industry to suggest additions or improvements, or where technical inaccuracies may exist for particular machine types or groups.

 Feature: PSRO Supporting the CITB Plant Operations Training Standards